City of Alameda logo

 Opportunities

-• GRANTS: Federal infrastructure funding opportunities available
+• GRANTS: Billions in state/federal funding available for housing/climate.

 Threats